DiyanZZ/belajar-kalkulator/README.md

+# Pembelajaran Web Kalkulator
-Ini adalah contoh web dari pembelajaran saya
+Berikut adalah fitur-fitur dari kalkulator ini:
+--
+- Pertambahan
+- Pengurangan
+- Perkalian
+- Pembagian
 <!---
 DiyanZZ/DiyanZZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.